-The current status of the KNK decommissioning project in 2012 is that the total sodium inventory has been removed from the reactor [2].
+The current status of the KNK decommissioning project in 2015 is that the total sodium inventory has been removed from the reactor.
 Therefore the subsequent work can be done under normal dismantling conditions without any inertization of the reactor building.
-This means, that only the activity and the related dose rates as well as the building conditions need to be taken into consideration.
+Only the activity and the related dose rates as well as the building conditions need to be taken into consideration.
 Due to the activation during operation the existing dose rates demand a remote-controlled dismantling of the remaining activated part of the primary and biological shielding.
 (Fig. 1)